khwang0/2021S2-COMP7940/6 - git action.md

 >
 > #### [Events](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions#events)
 >
 > An event is a specific activity that triggers a workflow.
 For example, activity can originate from GitHub when someone pushes a commit to a repository or when an issue or pull request is created.
-You can also use the [repository dispatch webhook](https://docs.github.com/en/rest/reference/repos#create-a-repository-dispatch-event) to trigger a workflow when an external event occurs.
-For a complete list of events that can be used to trigger workflows, see [Events that trigger workflows](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).
+You can see  list of events that can be used to trigger workflows  [here](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#about-workflow-events).
 >
 > #### [Jobs](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions#jobs)
 >